graphicintuitions/graphic-intuitions/src/pages/blog/five-core-requirements-for-a-covid-19-communication-strategy.md

 * Review Sites (ie: Yelp, etc)
 * Chat

-Establish the webpage and then point the rest of the channels toward the established page and or updated as needed.
+Establish the webpage and then point the rest of the channels toward the established page.
+Note you may need to updated some channels beyond pointing to your customer facing webpage, Google My Business for instance will require hour changes.

 ## Bringing it All Together - Recommended Requirements for a COVID Communication Strategy

-Beyond these five core areas, you may need a team to ensure the messaging get out.
+Beyond these five core areas, you will need a team to ensure the messaging gets out.
 That can be members of the committee, your internal marketing and communication team or an outsourced agency.
 The communication with that team needs to be transparent and immediate so they can execute as soon as possible in this ever fluid situation.

 Stay well, we are in this together,